markharrison/doc-platform-engineering/docs/03-idp.md

 Key features of an IDP include:

-- Developer Productivity: Providing developers with tools and workflows that increase their productivity, such as streamlined deployment pipelines, code review automation, and integrated development environments (IDEs).
+- **Developer Productivity**: Providing developers with tools and workflows that increase their productivity, such as streamlined deployment pipelines, code review automation, and integrated development environments (IDEs).
-- Standardization and Consistency: Enforcing best practices and standardization across development teams by providing templates, libraries, and predefined configurations.
+- **tandardization and Consistency**: Enforcing best practices and standardization across development teams by providing templates, libraries, and predefined configurations.
-- Collaboration: Providing collaboration among development teams by providing features such as shared code repositories, issue tracking, and communication tools.
+- **Collaboration**: Providing collaboration among development teams by providing features such as shared code repositories, issue tracking, and communication tools.
-- Observability: Providing built-in monitoring, logging, and debugging tools to help developers diagnose and troubleshoot issues more effectively.
+- **Observability**: Providing built-in monitoring, logging, and debugging tools to help developers diagnose and troubleshoot issues more effectively.
-- Governance and Compliance: Enforcing governance policies and compliance requirements through automated checks and controls integrated into the development workflow.
+- **Governance and Compliance**: Enforcing governance policies and compliance requirements through automated checks and controls integrated into the development workflow.

 An IDP consists of many different technologies and tools, integrated in a way that reduces cognitive load on developers without abstracting away context and underlying technologies.
 Furthermore It will provide guardrails, guiding developers towards best practices and ensuring compliance.